Safe Sea & Other Jellyfish Lotions - Buyer Beware!

 There is NO - ABSOLUTELY NO evidence to show that Safe Sea jellyfish sting protection lotion works against the type of box jellyfish that has killed people in Thailand, South-East Asia, Australia or anywhere.
 NO PROOF - NONE!

 And there are others making big claims that need to be questioned: Jellyfish Squish, Stingmate, Sting No More, Sting Away.

 Don't waste your money and risk your life if you think Safe Sea or similar lotions and potions will save you and your children from a lethal box jellyfish sting because they may not.
 Nidaria the Israeli company that develops/manufactures this product has NEVER tested it on lethal box jellyfish.
-In fact, one study (2005) published on their website said they should - but over 10 years later they have not.
+In fact, one study (2005) published on their website said that they should - but all these years later they have not undertaken the test.

 The species of box jellyfish tested in the study arranged by Nidaria is non-lethal and lives in the Americas.
 It is not the same as the Thai species.
 Yes they are 'box jellyfish' but there are many different types - while domestic cats and lions are feline, one will rip your head off.
 The study also says that Safe Sea lotion only provided 70% protection against this species.
 What about the other 30%?
 If the stinger was a killer would you be only 30% dead?